PLANNING YOUR TRIP: 4 DAYS IN CAPE TOWN ITINERARY

 Hippos fighting al Kruger National Park

-If you are intrigued by the self-drive safari in the Kruger National Park and would like more information, we recommend that you read the article we have dedicated to this topic and which we post below.
+If you are intrigued by the self-drive safari in the Kruger National Park and would like more information, we recommend that you read the article we have dedicated to this topic and you can find it at this link.

 We hope that this article has enticed you to set off on a journey of discovery through the fantastic state of South Africa and that it will be helpful in planning your 10 days in South Africa travel itinerary.
 A 10-day trip to South Africa will allow you to visit its most famous sights, from the southern Cape of Good Hope and Cape Town to the northern Kruger National Park.
 If you have any questions, do not hesitate to contact us, we will be happy to answer them!